 Panax Ginseng, or Korean Red Ginseng, is a plant that grows extensively in the wilderness of Asia.
-The plant, and more specifically its roots, has been recognised as a vital part of Chinese medicine for ages now.
-While there are different variants of this plant based on how long it has been harvested (fresh, white and red), the fleshy roots of each of these variants are used immensely in medicine.
+The plant, and more specifically its roots, has been recognized as a vital part of Chinese medicine for ages now.
+While there are different variants of this plant-based on how long it has been harvested (fresh, white, and red), the fleshy roots of each of these variants are used immensely in medicine.

 However, the red variant, which has been harvested for more than 6 years, is the most potent of the lot.
 Today, the Panax Ginseng from Asia is noted for its exceptional pharmaceutical value.
 It is linked to a large number of health benefits, making it one of the most powerful herbs to be used in various supplements and medications.

 Pharmaceutical Value of Panax Ginseng